How to Develop Your Gluteal Muscles - Butt Shape

 1. Sit on the floor with a FID bench behind you

-2. Put a loaded barbell across your legs (use pad or cushion between legs and bar for comfort)
+2. Put a loaded barbell across your legs (use a pad or cushion between your legs and the bar for comfort)

 3. Move/Roll the bar until it is directly over your hips